lf-lang/rfcs/text/0002-rfc-process.md

 stakeholders can be confident about the direction of the project.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
 Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Lingua Franca community.

+The RFCs are not intended as a complete specification.
+Active RFCs are a form of documentation that describe the design of features that are considered feasible and relevant by the community.
+As requirements change and rarely a design proposal can reflect the end result precisely, RFCs should be amended or replaced as needed during the implementation process.
+At any time, the list of active RFCs presents a snapshot of the communities view on the state of the project and its potential next steps.

 ## Table of Contents
 [Table of Contents]: #table-of-contents